User Guide

 -

-refers to the index number shown in the displayed tutor list. -
+TUTOR_INDEXrefers to the index number shown in the displayed tutor list. -

-refers to the index number of the comment shown in the comment section. - Both indices must be positive integers 1, 2, 3, …
+COMMENT_INDEXrefers to the index number of the comment shown in the comment section. - Both indices must be positive integers 1, 2, 3, …

 Examples: